SpartanRedSox.weebly.com

 Slieve Foye and Barnavave Ridge

 A good group headed up behind Carlingford village to climb up to the ridge.
-We then followed it to Barnavave with its Cross on its summit.
-We did make a short diversion down a subsidiary ridge but a farmer was not too keen on our route, so we climbed back up to Barnavave.
+We then followed it to Barnavave with its cross on its summit.
+We did make a short diversion down a subsidiary ridge but a farmer was not too keen on our route. so we climbed back up to Barnanave.
 We then walked the whole ridge to the eastern end of the ridge.

 We returned by the same route.
 There were some nice views in changeable weather and the route seemed surprisingly wild.